Request an Appointment: 503-413-8202

 A corneal cross-linking procedure typically takes around one hour or so to complete, per eye.

-Is Cross Linking an Effective Keratoconus Treatment?
+Is the procedure an Effective Keratoconus Treatment?

 The primary purpose of corneal cross-linking for keratoconus is to prevent the condition from worsening.
 It is highly effective for this preventative purpose; in fact, the success rate is more than 95% for ‘epi-off’ treatments.
 Additionally, studies show that many patients also report improved vision after corneal cross-linking, though this is not guaranteed.